+Joel Schumacher**

 Walter becomes increasingly fanatical with the book.
-First Agatha reads it and shrugs it off as nonsense (which is how I felt about this movie when the end credits began to roll); and then Walter and his son Robin read it over the next week or so—that in itself is odd, as the physical book looked only to be a two hundred pages long, at most.
-The film shows Walter reading it day and night, throughout his work shift, and during most of his leisure time.
-Even the deepest read of a 200-page text doesn’t require days upon days of heavy inspection.
-Walter must be little slow, as Agatha paged through the book virtually overnight.
+First Agatha reads it and shrugs it off as nonsense (which is how I felt about this movie when the end credits began to roll).
+Then Walter and his son Robin read it over the next week or so.
 Walter immediately identifies with the Fingerling character, finds truth in the number 23 coincidences, and begins to seek out their meaning.
 He sees parallels between characters in the book and people in his own life, and then he attempts to understand the meaning of those parallels.
 Schumacher places two-thirds of his film in reality and the other third in the book’s reality—a hazy, gothic paradise.

 Derivative of Darren Aronofsky’s Pi, The Number 23 explores numerical obsession and insanity; though unlike Pi, Schumacher’s film approaches the subject in the most commercializing way possible.
 With dark photography, seedy industrial music, and squalid interiors resembling a Nine Inch Nails video, this movie so badly wanted to be Se7en it made me sick.
 Even the opening title sequence was plagiaristic in style.

 Schumacher’s career is a maggot-ridden apple—putrid bugs surrounded by a few, but rare, inadequately sweet spots.
 In one of the worst ideas in comic-to-film history, Schumacher took the “dark” out of The Dark Knight, making Batman Forever and Batman & Robin over-the-top explorations of Batman’s colorful side (they were one campy step above the 1960s Batman TV show).
 Oh, and then there’s the Chris Rock-Anthony Hopkins vehicle Bad Company, which if I discuss, my head will explode.
 Schumacher’s work on Falling Down, Flatliners, and Tigerland was ample enough for a moderate recommendation, but in sum Schumacher’s work never exceeds the common.